hensur/oauth2_proxy/README.md

 You can get it by creating a token for your workspace: https://api.slack.com/custom-integrations/legacy-tokens

-With this token "Test" the auth.test method here: https://api.slack.com/methods/auth.test/test The response contains the Team ID.
+With this token, "test" the auth.test method: https://api.slack.com/methods/auth.test/test The response contains the Team ID.

+To restrict it even further a private group ID can be specified with `-slack-group`, `slack_group` is the corresponding settings entry.
+Test the "groups.list" method to get your group's ID: https://api.slack.com/methods/groups.list/test

 ## Email Authentication